robin-raymond/zax.io/basics.md

          * 3 \
          / 2

-// scope of statements treated as a single statement
+// a scope of statements is treated as a single statement for flow control
+// purposes
 {
     funcA()
     funcB()
 }

-// keywords are all lowercase and are reserved if condition {
+// keywords are all lowercase and keywords are reserved where they are legal if condition() {
 } else {
 }